ScottA27/BattleShips/README.md

 * Refresh grid instead of continuously printing it
     * This would mean the program would all be on one screen and save the need for any scrolling.
 It would also make the game look alot cleaner and more presentable.
 * Play again button
     * I would have liked to have added a button which would refresh the game and let the user play again.
-I however, didn't have enough time to do so.

 ## Flowchart